Super Smash Bros. Ultimate (Switch)

 Don’t think I don’t see that Mii Gunner.

-I did consider making it a Quality Time, but I think I would have to touch on basically the entire cast if I was aiming for a thorough evaluation of the high quality.
+Perhaps I should have made it a Quality Time!
 The main thing that made me decide against it is this game won’t be feature complete for a long time.
-Who knows if we might get some overpowered character in DLC or maybe they’ll patch in Home Run Contest later that would add or detract a touch (but certainly not enough to reduce it from Fantastic unless it’s a REALLY sour addition), and I’d like a Quality Time to be pretty complete.
-It is possible and old Smash like Melee might still earn one when its time comes though.
+Who knows if we might get some overpowered character in DLC or maybe they’ll patch in Home Run Contest later that would add or detract a touch (but certainly not enough to reduce it from Fantastic unless it’s a REALLY sour addition).
+It is possible an old Smash like Melee might still earn one when its time comes though.

 I did say this was the ultimate crossover, so of course that Mii Gunner had to be there to make it complete :V